LeonMrBonnie/altv-module-sdk-guide/articles/introduction.md

 - Basic Knowledge of Git
 - A text editor or IDE

-If you fulfill all of these requirements you are ready to go to the next section.
-It is recommended to fulfill all of these requirements before proceeding, though.
+If you fulfill all of these requirements you are ready to go to the next section, if not you should not continue.

 ## What is the Module SDK